MatthewDarling/cljfmt/README.md

 * `:alias-map` -
   a map of namespace alias strings to fully qualified namespace names.
-This option is unnecessary in most usecases, because `cljfmt` can compute the alias map from an `ns` declaration.
-However, it is useful for providing namespace-sensitive indentation of EDN files, or if you run `cljfmt` as a CLJS library.
+This option is unnecessary in almost all cases, because `cljfmt` can compute the alias map from an `ns` declaration.
+However, it can't do that when used as a CLJS library, or when indenting something with no `ns` declaration like an EDN file.
+Even in those situations, you only need this option when using indentation rules that rely on the fully qualified symbol name.

-  Should you need to use this option, it should look like this:
+  If you definitely need to configure this, it should look like this:

   ```clojure
   :cljfmt {:indents {org.me/foo [[:inner 0]]}